AcademySoftwareFoundation/openqmc/README.md

 ## API reference

-You have access to individual components used to build the samplers, and are free to use these directly.
+Down stream projects have access to individual components used to build the samplers, and are free to use these directly.
 But it's recommended that users take advantage of the sampler interface which defines a generic API for all implementations, and provides a contract to the calling code.

-List of all sampler implementation header files:

-- [`oqmc/oqmc.h`](include/oqmc/oqmc.h): Convenience header includes all implementations.
-- [`oqmc/pmj.h`](include/oqmc/pmj.h): Includes low discrepancy `oqmc::PmjSampler`.
-- [`oqmc/pmjbn.h`](include/oqmc/pmjbn.h): Includes blue noise variant `oqmc::PmjBnSampler`.
-- [`oqmc/sobol.h`](include/oqmc/sobol.h): Includes Owen scrambled `oqmc::SobolSampler`.
-- [`oqmc/sobolbn.h`](include/oqmc/sobolbn.h): Includes blue noise variant `oqmc::SobolBnSampler`.
-- [`oqmc/lattice.h`](include/oqmc/lattice.h): Includes rank one `oqmc::LatticeSampler`.
-- [`oqmc/latticebn.h`](include/oqmc/latticebn.h): Includes blue noise variant `oqmc::LatticeBnSampler`.

-This is the sampler API reference, which is the generic interface for all sampler implementations.
-As seen used in the [Usage](#usage) section.
+The API is a static (compile-time polymophic) interface.
+This is an important detail, as it allows for implementations to be passed-by-value without dynamic memory allocation, while also allowing inlining for zero-cost abstraction.

 ```cpp
 /**